Why Mold Forms Under Kitchen Sink Cabinets

 Kitchens often maintain warm temperatures due to cooking activity, appliances, and steam production.
 Warm environments accelerate moisture evaporation into the air but also support mold development when humidity remains elevated.

-The Moisture Conditions That Allow Mold to Grow
+Conditions That Let Mold Grow Under Sink Cabinets

 Mold growth depends on consistent moisture rather than occasional water exposure.
 Understanding how moisture behaves inside cabinets helps explain why mold forms even when leaks seem minor.